sumitsuman/sumitsuman.github.io/_posts/2014-07-15-Product-Manager-Working-with-Engineers.md

 ---
 layout: post
 title: Working with engineers as a product manager
-excerpt: My experience and learning from interacting with my super smart team of engineers.
+excerpt: My experience and learning from interacting with my super smart team of engineers
 permalink: working-with-engineers
 comments: True
 ---